Dynamical Mordell-Lang problem for automorphisms of surfaces in positive characteristic: The case of abelian surfaces

 As our goal is to prove that $F$ satisfies the DML property, we may assume that $a$ is non-torsion since otherwise there will be no dense orbit of $F$.
 Then $f_2(a)$ is also non-torsion because $f_2$ is an isogeny.
-So we finish the proof by Lemma 3.2 below. \end{prf}
+Now Lemma 3.2 below completes the proof. \end{prf}

 \begin{lemma} Let $E_1$ and $E_2$ be elliptic curves.
 Let $x,y,z\in E_1(K)$ and let $a,b\in E_2(K)$.
 Suppose that both $z$ and $b$ are non-torsion.
 Then for any irreducible closed subcurve $C\subseteq E_1\times E_2$, the set $\{n\in\mathbb{Z}|\ (x+ny+\frac{n(n-1)}{2}z,a+nb)\in C(K)\}$ is finite. \end{lemma}